Battery Types

 Redox Flow Battery

 Finally, it is a redox flow battery.
 NASA announced the basic principle in the 1970s, and redox is a coined word combining reduction and oxidation.
-Attach the electrode in the cell and place a diaphragm in the center that only hydrogen ions can pass through.
-Then, two different electrolytes from the external tank are circulated by pumps to the electrodes separated by the diaphragm to advance the redox reaction and charge/discharge.
-What has been put into practical use at present is the use of vanadium-based solutions for both electrolytes.
+A redox flow battery cell consists of two electrodes separated by a central diaphragm, which allows only specific ions (such as hydrogen ions) to pass through.
+During operation, two different liquid electrolytes are circulated from external tanks to their respective electrodes by pumps.
+This process drives the redox reaction, enabling the battery to charge and discharge.
+Currently, systems in practical use primarily utilize vanadium-based solutions for both electrolytes.
 As the pentavalent vanadium ion becomes tetravalent in the positive electrode and the divalent vanadium ion becomes trivalent in the negative electrode, electrons can be released from the negative electrode and transferred to the positive electrode.

 During charging, a reverse reaction occurs.

-These are also attached to natural energy power plants like NAS batteries.
+These are also installed in/used for power plants like NAS batteries.

 Next, we introduce the features of each battery.